albert-garreta/bone-age/README.md

 The features are generated using the following information:
 1. The contours of the bones, which we outlined privately.
-2. Google's mediapipe library, which allows to detect hand landmarks: <https://google.github.io/mediapipe/solutions/hands>
+2. Google's mediapipe library, which allows to detect hand landmarks.
+See `landmarks_example.png` for a reference.
+See also <https://google.github.io/mediapipe/solutions/hands>

+**NOTE** At the moment due to small irregularities in how the landmarks are placed within the hand, sometimes the gap features fail to generate and thus the corresponding hand is discarded

 ### Creating scatterplots for the features

 Run `python3 scripts/scatterplots_of_features.py`.
 This will take the feature DataFrame created with `get_features.py` and draw scatterplots for each feature.
 The graphs are saved in `bone-age/data/feature-scatterplots`

+## Data

+At the moment the code expects to find data in the directory `bone-age/data`.
+Hand metadata is expected to be in `bone-age/data/boneage-training-dataset.csv`.
+The json files are expected to be in `bone-age/data/jsons`.
+The raw images in `bone-age/data/boneage-training`.
+The hands with colored contours are expected to be in `bone-age/data/tagged_data_contours.csv`

+All this can be configured within `config.py`